PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 # Getting the source

-Clone the source code using git and grab all the submodules:
+Clone the source code using git, and grab all the submodules:

 ```
 git clone https://github.com/PolyMC/PolyMC.git